immersive-web/webxr-test-api/explainer.md

   void reconnect();

-  // Start a selection for the current frame with the primary input void startSelection();
+  // Start a selection for the current frame with the primary input
+  // If a gamepad is supported, should update the state of the primary button accordingly. void startSelection();

-  // End selection for the current frame with the primary input void endSelection();
+  // End selection for the current frame with the primary input
+  // If a gamepad is supported, should update the state of the primary button accordingly. void endSelection();

-  // Simulates a start/endSelection for the current frame with the primary input void simulateSelect();
+  // Simulates a start/endSelection for the current frame with the primary input
+  // If a gamepad is supported, should update the state of the primary button accordingly. void simulateSelect();

+  // Updates the set of supported buttons, including any initial state.
+  // Note that this method should not be generally used to update the state of the
+  // buttons, as the UA may treat this as re-creating the Gamepad. void setSupportedButtons(sequence<FakeXRButtonStateInit> supportedButtons);

+  // Used to update the state of a button currently supported by the input source
+  // Will not add support for that button if it is not currently supported. void updateButtonState(FakeXRButtonStateInit buttonState);
+};

+// Bcause the primary button is always guaranteed to be present, and other buttons
+// should fulfill the role of validating any state from FakeXRButtonStateInit
+// the primary button is not present in this enum. enum FakeXRButtonType {
+  "grip",
+  "touchpad",
+  "thumbstick",
+  // Represents a button whose position is not specified by the xr-standard mapping "optional-button",
+  // Represents a thumbstick whose position is not specified by the xr-standard mapping.
+  "optional-thumbstick"
+};

+// Used to update the state of optionally supported buttons. dictionary FakeXRButtonStateInit {
+  required FakeXRButtonType buttonType,
+  required boolean pressed,
+  required boolean touched,
+  required float pressedValue,
+  // x and y value are ignored if the FakeXRButtonType is not touchpad, thumbstick, or optional-thumbstick float xValue = 0.0, float yValue = 0.0
 };
 ```